 1. Service Exclusion.
-Customer/MSP agrees and acknowledges that Sophos will not be liable or be considered in breach of this Service Description or the Agreement (including the SLA): (i) due to any delay or failure to perform its obligations hereunder as a result of industry or infrastructure wide ransomware, cyberwarfare or other cyberattacks that causes Security Services Team to be unable to provide resources to address an Incident in a timely manner; (ii) due to unforeseen circumanstances or to causes beyond Sophos reasonable control including but not limited war, strike, riot, crime, acts of God, or shortage of resources; (iii) due to legal prohibition, including but not limited to, passing of a statute, decree, regulation, or order; (iv) during any period of Service suspension by Sophos in accordance with the terms of the Agreement; (v) if Customer/MSP is in breach of the Agreement (including without limitation if Customer has any overdue invoices); or (vi) during any scheduled maintenance windows.
+Customer/MSP agrees and acknowledges that Sophos will not be liable or be considered in breach of this Service Description or the Agreement (including any applicable SLA): (i) due to any delay or failure to perform its obligations hereunder as a result of industry or infrastructure wide ransomware, cyberwarfare or other cyberattacks that causes Security Services Team to be unable to provide resources to address an Incident in a timely manner; (ii) due to unforeseen circumstances or to causes beyond Sophos reasonable control including but not limited war, strike, riot, crime, acts of God, or shortage of resources; (iii) due to legal prohibition, including but not limited to, passing of a statute, decree, regulation, or order; (iv) during any period of Service suspension by Sophos in accordance with the terms of the Agreement; (v) if Customer/MSP is in breach of the Agreement (including without limitation if Customer has any overdue invoices); or (vi) during any scheduled maintenance windows.

 2. Service Capabilities.
 Customer/MSP agrees and acknowledges while Sophos has implemented commercially reasonable technologies and process as part of the Service, Sophos makes no guarantee that the Service will detect, prevent, or mitigate all Incidents.
 Customer/MSP agrees not to represent to anyone that Sophos has provided such a guarantee or warranty.